digidem/comapeo-schema/docs/field.md

   | ------------ | -------------------------------------------------- |
   | `singleline` | Text will be cut-off if more than one line         |
   | `multiline`  | Text will wrap to multiple lines within text field |

+## `helperText`

+Additional context about the field, e.g. hints about how to answer the question.

+- is optional
+- type: `string`

 ## `id`